Un-Design: A Strategic Framework for Enterprise Transformation

 Rather than simply layering AI analytics onto this flawed foundation, the organization applied Un-Design principles:

-Discovery: They mapped all systems and processes dependent on segmentation data, identifying over 30 critical dependencies across lending, service, compliance, and marketing functions.
+Identified over 30 critical dependencies across lending, service, compliance, and marketing functions

-Deconstruction: The team separated core segmentation capabilities from implementation details, challenging assumptions about what information was truly needed for different business functions.
+Challenged assumptions about what information was truly needed for different business functions

 Enabled real-time, contextual segmentation based on customer behavior and needs